abdullah-muhammedd/vite-ejs-ssg/Readme.md

 - **Build for production**
   `npm run build`

----

 ## Global Store (Shared State)

 Use the singleton `GlobalStore` for cross-component state:

-- Register a state key once, e.g. `cartCount`
+- Register a state key once, e.g., `cartCount`
 - Update it from any component
 - Subscribe to changes in any component

 This avoids global variables and keeps state changes predictable and traceable.

----

 ## How to Use